iPhone Food Photography Lighting Tips for Better Food Images

 iPhone Food Photography Lighting

-The best light for iPhone food photography is a continuous light.
-Continuous lights don’t flash.
-You just plug them in and they’re ready to go.
-You don’t need any special cables or gadgets to connect them to your iPhone camera or anything like that, which makes them very easy to use.
+The best light to use for iPhone food photography is a continuous light.
+A continuous light won’t flash.
+You set it up on a light stand with an umbrella or soft box, plug it in and adjust the position and the power.
+It’s really as simple as that.
+You don’t need any special cables or gadgets to connect these lights to your iPhone camera or anything, which makes them very easy to use.

 You can adjust how powerful you want the light to be and you can adjust where you want it positioned.
 And, if you think about it for a second, that kind of control is really nice.
 When you are using natural light, you can’t change the power of the sun or where your window is positioned.
-So, an artificial light is like your own personal sunshine.
+So, think of the artificial light as your customizable window. 😉

 Amaran Lights

-If I had to recommend one continuous light to my iPhone shooters, it would be the Amaran 100d or the Amaran 100x with Bicolor.
+Two continuous light recommendations when using the iPhone would be the Amaran 100d or the Amaran 100x with Bicolor.

-The difference is the Amaran 100d is daylight (a natural light look, but without the ability to adjust the color temperature) and the Amaran 100x with bicolor allows you to control the color temperature.
+The difference between the two is the Amaran 100d is daylight (a natural light look) and the Amaran 100x with bicolor allows you to control the color temperature (and comes at a little higher price point than the 100d).

-Something to note is that the Amaran lights are an offshoot of the popular Aperture brand, so the quality is definitely there despite the lower price point.
-Win win! 👍
+Something to note is that Amaran lights are an offshoot of the popular Aperture brand, which is a highly reputable brand in the photography and video industry.
+So, you’re getting excellent quality despite the lower price point.

 • The fan is super quiet, so if you want to shoot video, you won’t pick up that extra sound.

-• They are very lightweight and easy to move around.
+• They are small and lightweight and very easy to move around.

-• They have an umbrella hole and a Bowens mount to work with a wide variety of light modifiers.
+• They have an umbrella hole and a Bowens mount to work, which offers a wide range of light modifier options at a variety of price points.

 • They have bluetooth capabilities so you can control the light with your iPhone.

-• They’re super easy to use, even if you’re just starting out with artificial lighting.
+• They’re super easy to use, even if you’re a newbie to artificial light.

 Light Modifiers

-If you consider the Amaran 100d, you will also need a light stand to hold the light and a light modifier to control the light.
+As I mentioned earlier, if you get a continuous light like the Amaran 100d, you will also need a light stand to hold the light at the height that you want, along with a light modifier to diffuse the light.
+Modifiers can be soft boxes in different shapes and umbrellas at different diameters.

-Light modifiers help you shape your artificial light.
-You can create any type of mood you want depending on the size and shape of the modifier.
 Keep in mind that the larger the modifier, the more soft and spread out the light will be.
-The smaller the modifier, the more direct the light will be.
+The smaller the modifier, the more direct and less spread out the light will be.

 GLOW EZ MODIFIERS

-I really love the Glow EZ Lock modifiers because they are so easy to set up and take down.
+I love the Glow EZ Lock modifiers because they are super easy to set up and take down.
 They open and close just like an umbrella.
 They’re also not as pricey as a lot of modifiers are on the market, but are still great quality.

 GLOW EZ OCTA 36″ (COMES WITH A GRID)